mjvoges/llm-biobenchmark-tracking/README.md

 - Follow the provided instructions to `git clone` and `pip install -e .` FutureHouse's [LAB-bench](https://github.com/Future-House/LAB-Bench) and EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

 - Gather your API's URL and API key.
 Set these to be environment variables.
-As an example for a model on OpenRouter, use `export BASE_URL=https://openrouter.ai/api/v1` and `export OPENROUTER_API_KEY=####` for LAB bench and `export BASE_URL=https://openrouter.ai/api/v1/chat/completions` for lm-evaluation-harness.
+As an example for a model on OpenRouter, use `export BASE_URL=https://openrouter.ai/api/v1` and `export OPENROUTER_API_KEY=####` for LAB bench (ProtocolQA and CloningStrategies) and `export BASE_URL=https://openrouter.ai/api/v1/chat/completions` for lm-evaluation-harness (GPQA and MMLU).

 - Some small changes to the existing code to call the relevant APIs.
 This assumes that your API is compatible with the OpenAI API "standard".